Destination X (2005): Pre-Show

 Prior to the event's commencement, two matches were held during the 30 minute pre-show.
 The first match pitted the teams of Chris Candido and Andy Douglas against Lex Lovett and Buck Quartermain.
 It lasted 7 minutes and 58 seconds, which Candido and Douglas won after Candido performed a diving headbutt from the top of a padded turnbuckle onto Buck and covered for the pinfall.

 The second lasted 8 minutes and 45 seconds, pitting the team of Kid Kash and Lance Hoyt against the team of Cassidy Riley and Jerrelle Clark.
 Kash and Hoyt came out the victors in the contest following Kash gaining the pinfall after slamming Clark into the mat by performing his signature maneuver the Money Maker.

 On-air employees

 The event featured employees other than the wrestlers involved in the matches.
 Mike Tenay and Don West were the commentators for the telecast.
 Jeremy Borash was the ring announcer for the event.
 Andrew Thomas, Rudy Charles, and Mark "Slick" Johnson participated as referees for the encounters.
-Besides employees appearing in a wrestling role, Coach D'Amore, Johnny Devine, Andy Douglas, Chris Candido, Traci, Trinity, Dusty Rhodes, Larry Zbyzsko, Dirk Diggler, Jonny Fairplay, Shocker, Buck Quartermain, and Lex Lovett all appeared on camera, either in backstage or ringside segments.
+Besides employees appearing in a wrestling role, Coach D'Amore, Johnny Devine, Andy Douglas, Chris Candido, Traci, Trinity, Dusty Rhodes, Larry Zbyszko, Dirk Diggler, Jonny Fairplay, Shocker, Buck Quartermain, and Lex Lovett all appeared on camera, either in backstage or ringside segments.
 Jimmy Hart was reported to have been backstage during the show.
 It was reported following the event, that TNA wrestler Petey Williams performed with an injury during the eight man tag team match which he had sustained the night before.